 COLLEGE COURSES (FULL-TIME)

 It’s a competitive job market out there, so we aim to make sure you have everything you need to pursue your dream career or go on to university study.
-We offer two main pathways for school leavers – full-time courses, which are mainly classroom or workshop-based, and Apprenticeship programmes, which are a combination of work and college-based.
+We offer two main pathways for school leavers – full-time college courses, which are mainly classroom or workshop-based, and Apprenticeship programmes, which are a combination of work and college-based.

-Choosing the full-time study route, you will not only study a nationally-recognized qualification, but you will also get involved in a number of activities to enhance your college experience.
+Choosing full-time college courses, you will not only study a nationally-recognized qualification, but you will also get involved in a number of activities to enhance your college experience.
 We offer brilliant teaching and learning, excellent work experience placements and opportunities for students to develop independently.
 Our facilities, strong partnerships with major employers and universities have helped us become a sought-after place to study for thousands of young people.

 Even more, we’re delighted that more than 90% of our students aged between 16 and 18 progress on to positive destinations after achieving their qualifications.
 Last year, 86% of students were on track with their studies by the end of the year, with 70% achieving at or above their target grades.